jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 \end{equation}
 $$

-## Real Insights into the Binomial Distribution
+## Understanding the Binomial Distribution
-### Example of Flipping a Coin 10 Times
+### 10 Coin Flips Example

-To grasp the Probability Mass Function, let's calculate the probability of outcomes in the scenario of flipping a coin 10 times.
-Consider a success as the coin landing on heads, and let $$x$$ be the number of successes.
-Thus, $$x=0,1,2,⋯,10$$, representing the scenarios where the coin lands on heads 0 times, 1 time, 2 times, ... up to 10 times.
-Let's consider the probability when $$x=2$$, that is, the probability of the coin landing on heads 2 times in 10 flips.
+To understand the probability mass function, let's calculate the probability for the scenario of flipping a coin 10 times.
+Let's say success is when the coin shows heads, and $$x$$ is the number of successes, where $$x=0,1,2,⋯,10$$, representing the cases where heads appear 0, 1, 2, ..., up to 10 times.
+For instance, when $$x=2$$, i.e., two heads in 10 flips, the probability is given by:

 <p align="center">
   <img src="https://raw.githubusercontent.com/jenniione/jenniione.github.io/master/pics/binomial_distribution/coin k=2.png">